 What is a game?

-Note: This series of posts is a discussion of the use of serious games in healthcare training, but is by no means a comprehensive survey of games and healthcare.
-Together, they comprise the handout for a talk on serious games, given at UMHS on May 12.
-(View presentation)
+Note: This series of posts is from the handout for a talk on serious games, given at UMHS on May 12.

 We all have an idea of what a game is, but it is not so easy to define precisely what makes games different from other activities.
 No definition of games is entirely complete, but we can approach an understanding by considering games in relation to similar activities, such as reading stories, watching movies, playing with toys, solving puzzles, and so on, and try to see where the significant differences lie.